pegjs/pegjs/README.md

 must be balanced.

-The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` variable.
-It is a zero-based character index into the input string.
-If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the line and column at the beginning of the action's expression using the `line` and `column` variables.
+The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` function.
+It returns a zero-based character index into the input string.
+If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the line and column at the beginning of the action's expression using the `line` and `column` functions.
-Both are one-based indexes.
+Both return one-based indexes.

 The code inside the action can also access options passed to the parser using the `options` variable.